AustinLowey/tensorflow-mnist-deep-neural-network/README.md

 - Using Deep Neural Networks to classify handwritten digits using the MNIST dataset to practice using TensorFlow framework.

 ## Results
-- 'Baseline' model test accuracy: 96.54%
-- Hyperparameter-tuned model test accuracy: 98.01%
+- Hyperparameter-tuned model accuracy on test dataset: 98.01%

 ## DNN Architecture and ML Workflow